o3de/o3de.org/content/docs/user-guide/features/engine/serialization/json-serialize-deserialize.md

 + `allocator` - The memory allocator used by RapidJSON\.
 +  `object` - The object to serialize, as anonymous data\.
 + `defaultObject` \- An object providing the values to treat as the defaults during serialization\.
 Any members of `object` with values that don't match `defaultObject` are guaranteed to be serialized\.
 If a null pointer is passed as the default object, a temporary default may be created during serialization\.
-+ `objectType` \- The UUID registered with the Lumberyard runtime representing the class for the provided `object`\.
++ `objectType` \- The UUID registered with the O3DE runtime representing the class for the provided `object`\.
 The class represented by this UUID must be registered with the provided serialization context\.
 + `settings` - Configuration for how to treat the serialization\.
 If not provided, the default settings are used, except that default values will be stored in the output provided `defaultObject` is not null\.

 ### `AZ::JsonSerializerSettings` {#serialization-json-serialize-store-settings}